TimonNetzel/kinneret_reconstruction/README.md

     Install the following packages if necessary: Rcpp, fields, and MASS

-    To execute the entire reconstruction, simply run "main.R" with e.g. "source("main.R")"
+    To execute the entire reconstruction, simply run "main.R" with e.g. "Rscript main.R"

     This script contains the following: